open-education-hub/binary-security/sessions/exploration-tools/README.md

 ### 02. Tutorial - Execution tracing (ltrace and strace)

-[ltrace](https://man7.org/linux/man-pages/man1/ltrace.1.html) is an utility that can list the calls made to library functions made by a program, or the [syscalls](https://man7.org/linux/man-pages/man2/syscalls.2.html) a program makes. [strace](https://man7.org/linux/man-pages/man1/strace.1.html) is similar, but only lists syscalls.
+[ltrace](https://man7.org/linux/man-pages/man1/ltrace.1.html) is an utility that can library function calls or [syscalls](https://man7.org/linux/man-pages/man2/syscalls.2.html) made by a program. [strace](https://man7.org/linux/man-pages/man1/strace.1.html) is similar, but only lists syscalls.
 A syscall is a service exposed by the kernel itself.

 The way they work is with the aid of a special syscall, called [ptrace](https://man7.org/linux/man-pages/man2/ptrace.2.html).
 This single syscall forms the basis for most of the functionality provided by `ltrace`, `strace`, `gdb` and similar tools that debug programs.
 It can receive up to 4 arguments: the operation, the PID to act on, the address to read/write and the data to write.
 The functionality exposed by `ptrace()` is massive, but think of any functionality you've seen in a debugger: